 Women who snore are being treated at alarmingly low rates and not because women don’t snore.
 They do.
 It’s because women tend to snore more softly than men due to the different size and shape of the neck and neck tissue.

 Men tend to snore louder and more frequently than women or children due to the size, shape and weight of the neck area.
 The more tissue that relaxes onto the trachea during sleep, the bigger the snore and the greater the obstruction.
-This results in greater negative impacts during waking hours.
+This throat and neck relaxation results in greater negative impacts during waking hours.

 Children snoring may sound cute, but it’s almost always a sign of an infection or an airway issue that needs addressing with some urgency.
 Soft or loud, persistent, regular snoring in children needs to be investigated since it is abnormal.

 Snoring in children can also be isolated to certain normal events, such as colds and flu, ear infections and sinus issues.

 We use radiofrequency and laser treatments for snoring, with our SnoreLess program.
-The aim of the anti-snoring treatments in our SnoreLess program is to reduce the tissue volume while tightening the soft palate.
-Over the course of a few treatments, this effectively reduces or eliminates snoring.
+The aim of the snoring treatments in our SnoreLess program is to reduce the tissue volume while tightening the soft palate.
+Over the course of a few treatments, this treatment effectively reduces or eliminates snoring.

 Snoring affects over 60 per cent of us but is more common in men than women.
 Snoring also gets worse as we age, due to tissue laxity.

-The structure and inter-dependencies of the mouth, nose and throat are complex, since our respiratory tract, mouth and facial structures have a lot of demands laid upon them every day for vital functions: breathing, eating, talking and facial expressions.
+The structure and inter-dependencies of the mouth, nose and throat are complex.
+Our respiratory tract, mouth and facial structures face many demands every day for vital functions: breathing, eating, talking and facial expressions.

 Nasal obstruction has a negative effect on the sleep cycle since it can elongate the time between REM sleep and increase non-REM sleep.
 These obstructions alone, however, do not cause sleep apnoea.
 The size of the tongue may contribute to obstructive sleep apnoea, but other issues include muscle responses of the mouth and jaw and collagen disorders.